Kevrana/Javascript_Practice_Projects/README.md

 A collection of JavaScript projects

 ##Countdown-Timer

-#Simply creates a countdown timer for New Years Day 2021
+-Simply creates a countdown timer for New Years Day 2021

-#includes HTML, CSS, and JavaScript
+- HTML, CSS, and JavaScript

-#Based on a youtube tutorial